anuprulez/galaxy_tool_recommendation/README.md

 ## How to execute the script

 1. Execute the script `extract_data.sh` to extract two tabular files - `tool-popularity.tsv` and `wf-connections.tsv`.
 This script should be executed on a Galaxy instance's database (ideally should be executed by a Galaxy admin).
 There are two methods in the script one each to generate two tabular files.
 The first file (`tool-popularity.tsv`) contains information about the usage of tools per month.
 The second file (`wf-connections.tsv`) contains workflows present as the connections of tools.
 Save these tabular files.
+These tabular files are present under `/data` folder and can be used to run deep learning training by following steps.

 2. Install the dependencies by executing the following lines:
     *    `conda env create -f environment.yml`
     *    `conda activate tool_prediction`

 3. Execute the file `train.sh`.
-It has some input parameters:
+(Note: if executed on the complete dataset `wf-connections.tsv`, then it will take a very long time (>24 hrs) to finish and needs large memory.
+We have provided a subset of this file to run the training at `data/wf-connections-subset.tsv`.
+Please replace the original workflows file with this smaller one).
+The training script has following input parameters:

     `python <main python script> -wf <path to workflow file> -tu <path to tool usage file> -om <path to the final model file> -cd <cutoff date> -pl <maximum length of tool path> -ep <number of training iterations> -oe <number of iterations to optimise hyperparamters> -me <maximum number of evaluation to optimise hyperparameters> -ts <fraction of test data> -vs <fraction of validation data> -bs <range of batch sizes> -ut <range of hidden units> -es <range of embedding sizes> -dt <range of dropout> -sd <range of spatial dropout> -rd <range of recurrent dropout> -lr <range of learning rates> -ar <name of recurrent activation> -ao <name of output activation> -cpus <number of CPUs>`